 Parent-teacher conferences are the perfect time for you to ask questions and to get a report from your child’s teacher.
-This year, this conference is even more important as so many of your children are back in school but might be still playing catch up from last year.
-This is your opportunity to discuss what you see at home, as well as what the teacher sees at school or virtually.
+This is your opportunity to discuss what you see at home, as well as what the teacher sees at school.

-Many kids are behind due to COVID-19 disrupting learning.
-Virtual and hybrid learning was difficult for students, teachers, and parents last year.
+Many kids are still behind due to COVID-19 disrupting learning.
 Studies are showing that students on average could have lost five to nine months of learning due to COVID-19.
-This year, most students are back in school, but things aren’t exactly back to normal.

 Your child is not alone if they are behind, but you can help your child get the most out of the school year and help mitigate these losses.
 Parent-teacher conferences are a perfect time to ask your teacher what you can do.